tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/最佳实践/云服务器选型最佳实践_intl_en.md

 #### Availability zones
 Each region has one or more availability zones.
 The available CVM instance types may vary with availability zone in the same region.
 The resource interconnection may suffer different network latency between availability zones.

-For more information on regions and availability zones, see [Regions and Availability Zones](https://intl.cloud.tencent.com/document/product/213/6091).
+For more information on regions and availability zones, see [Regions and AZs](https://intl.cloud.tencent.com/document/product/213/6091).

 ## Instance Types
 Tencent Cloud provides various instance types.
 Each type supports multiple instance specifications.
 CVM types can be divided into x86, ARM, bare metal, heterogeneous computing (GPU/FPGA), and BatchCompute according to the architecture.
 They can also be classified into Standard, Computing, Memory Optimized, High I/O, Big Data according to features.
 This document takes the second classification method as detailed below.